The Equity Release Council

 - Always act with the best interests of their clients being paramount, treating customers fairly in all their actions.

-Members are only allowed to tell you that a product meets these product standards if it meets all of them.
-If you are offered or are considering a product that does not meet all of the standards, the product literature must explain which standards are not met, and give an illustration of the types of risk that this might pose for you.
+Members are only allowed to tell their clients that a product meets these product standards if it meets all of them.
+If clients are offered or are considering a product that does not meet all of the standards, the product literature must explain which standards are not met, and give an illustration of the types of risk that this might pose for them.

 The product standards are as follows: